d4nc3w/Naive-Bayes/README.md

         rec = recall(y_true, y_pred)
         f = f_measure(y_true, y_pred)
         return acc, prec, rec, f

-This function computes all evaluation metrics at once.

 Step by step:

 Calls the individual evaluation metric functions and returns the calculated values.

   Program Interface:

 The rest of the code is for the program interface.
 It allows the user to train the model, test the model, print model info, or exit the program based on user input.